 Customers Want: Seamless, Omni-Channel Experience

 Between social media, email, mobile phones, tablets, apps, etc. there are a lot of methods to connect with customers.
-Considering the average consumer spent 5.9 hours a day online in 2018, platforms and programs can no longer limit themselves to a single access point.
+Considering the average consumer spent 6 hours and 39 minutes a day online in 2020, platforms and programs can no longer limit themselves to a single access point.
 Customers today expect loyalty programs to be easily accessible across all their devices.